pkdindustries/ngircd/readme.md

-# readme for ngircd docker setup
+# readme for ngircd hub and spoke prefab

 ## overview